Frequently asked questions

 What is the role of PJM with this project?

 The PJM Interconnection (PJM) is a regional transmission organization that is charged by the Federal Energy Regulatory Commission with coordinating the sale and movement of electricity in all or parts of 13 states and the District of Columbia.
-It is PJM’s responsibility to ensure the electricity needs of the 65 million people in their footprint are met.
+It is PJM’s responsibility to ensure the electricity needs of the 65 million people in its footprint are met.
 This includes planning for the future needs of the electric system.
 The proposed MidAtlantic Resiliency Link emerged from the PJM planning process.

 What is the need for this project?

 PJM routinely conducts a long-range Regional Transmission Expansion Plan (RTEP) process that identifies what changes and additions to the electric grid are needed to ensure reliability.
-When undertaking its 2022 RTEP, PJM identified reliability issues resulting from a loss of power generation sources, support for cleaner power sources and additional electricity demand in the region.
-In response, NextEra Energy Transmission MidAtlantic submitted the MidAtlantic Resiliency Link as a proposed solution to help address the reliability concerns.
+When undertaking its 2022 RTEP, PJM identified reliability issues resulting from a loss of power generation sources, support for new power sources and additional electricity demand in the region.
+In response, NextEra Energy Transmission subsidiaries submitted the MidAtlantic Resiliency Link as a proposed solution to help address the reliability concerns.

-Why was the the MidAtlantic Resiliency Link selected?
+Why was the MidAtlantic Resiliency Link selected?

 The regional grid operator selected proposals that were the most effective or cost-efficient solutions for addressing the transmission needs in the study area.
 In particular, the regional grid operator found that the MidAtlantic Resiliency Link offered the “needed reliability reinforcement to serve both the west to east transfer need and also provide a third supply source."